-We are in a challenging time, COVID came to teach us the importance of being healthy and feeling full in times of adversity to stay alive.
-In the old days, it was important for many to be successful, to have money, to be recognized or to have material goods, which for many people became secondary.
+We are in a challenging time, COVID came to teach us the importance of being Mental health and feeling full in times of adversity to stay alive.
+In the old days, it was important for many to be successful, to have money, to be recognized, or to have material goods, which for many people became secondary.

 Man must have health in various areas of his life, in my experience, these are physical, mental, emotional, spiritual and economic.
 They are all important to be in personal balance and to improve an environment that will no doubt affect others, but we will focus on mental health and the effect on your life and your health, especially in light of the challenges that COVID puts to us.

 According to the Ministry of Health, in critical events such as disasters, humanitarian emergencies and epidemiological crises, at least 80% of people experience an increase in distress, fear, panic or terror, which has a significant impact on mental health.

 When we talk about mental health, the World Health Organization (WHO) refers to the state of well-being when you carry out your activities and are able to positively cope with the normal stresses of life, work productively and update contribute to your community.

 Some symptoms or reactions you may feel if your mental health is affected include:

 - Feeling of fear and constant concern about infecting you or your family.

 - Concerns about your finances or job security.

 - Insomnia and changes in sleeping and eating patterns.

 - Excessive consumption of tobacco and/or alcohol or harmful substances.